jenisys/parse_type/README.rst

     * build parse_types for common use cases (enum/mapping, choice)
     * build a parse_type with a cardinality constraint (0..1, 0..*, 1..*)
-      from the parse_type for cardinality=1.
+      from the parse_type with cardinality=1.
     * compose parse types from other parse types
     * an extended parser that supports the CardinalityField naming schema and creates missing type variants (0..1, 0..*, 1..*) from the primary type converter

 .. _parse_type: http://pypi.python.org/pypi/parse_type
 .. _parse:      http://pypi.python.org/pypi/parse